microsoft/vcpkg/docs/examples/packaging-github-repos.md

 }
 ```

-You can format the manifest file to our specifications with `vcpkg x-format-manifest ports/libogg/vcpkg.json`.
+You can format the manifest file to our specifications with `vcpkg format-manifest ports/libogg/vcpkg.json`.

 ### Create the portfile
 `portfile.cmake` describes how to build and install the package.
 First we download the project from Github with [`vcpkg_from_github`](../maintainers/vcpkg_from_github.md):